GiuliaGronchi/portfolio/README.md

 # Physicist --> Data Scientist
 Result-oriented Data Scientist with a PhD in Ocean Physics and an MSc in Statistical Physics.
-Expertise in Earth Physical models and Environmental Data Science at Fondazione Centro Euro-Mediterraneo per i Cambiamenti Climatici.
+Expertise in Earth Physical models and Environmental Data Science at Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici.
 Skilled in Data Viz (Seaborn, SQL, PowerBI).
-Seeking to contribute as a Quality/Environmental Data Analyst, Data Scientist, Functional/Business Analyst.

 ### Education
 - Ph.D., Ocean Physics | University of Bologna (_July 2024_)